Open Collab with Charlie + Jake

 Pledging a contribution each months also gives you access to some Patreon Pal perks, including an exclusive post-show behind the scenes live stream, as well as other Patreon-only content.

 We're so grateful to all the support we have received so far: 100% of the money kindly given to us goes directly back into making the Open Collab project bigger and better than ever before.
-We've been able to connect with poets and performers all around the world and we are always working to remain creative and collaborative during this tricky lockdown time!
+We've been able to connect with poets and performers all around the world and we are always working to find new ways of being creative and collaborative!

-Submissions for each month's Open Collab close one week before the event to give us time to listen to each wonderful piece given to us and select the programme for the show.
+Submissions for each Open Collab show close a couple weeks before the event to give us time to listen to each wonderful piece given to us and select the programme for the show.

-Submissions are now closed for September's show, but don't worry!
-There will always be another Open Collab livestream next month and we will open submissions for that one soon!
+Submissions are now closed for October's show, but don't worry!
+There will always be another Open Collab livestream and we will open submissions for that one soon!

 In the meantime, set your reminder for our upcoming show on Sunday 8th October at 3:00 pm (UK) and be inspired by all the wonderful poetry submissions we'll be making music to then!